Creating Professional Video Transitions Between Clips in C¶

 To see all available transition effects, you can use:

-// Get an array of all available transition effect names
+// Get the collection of all available transition effect names (instance method).

 // Example of iterating through all available transitions